A new beginning and new development

 After just a few years it became apparent that there was no long-term future for Preussag Stahl AG as a member of the Preussag Group.
 The focus of Group activities was increasingly shifting towards the tourism industry, and the steel division was put up for sale.
 In order to protect the steel industry in Lower Saxony and the employment it provided, the state of Lower Saxony and Norddeutsche Landesbank intervened.
 In 1998, they enabled the company to become independent and to go public, at the same time changing its name from Preussag Stahl AG to Salzgitter AG.

 1998 thus saw the beginning of a whole new chapter in the history of Salzgitter AG which, at this time, could already look back on 140 years of tradition.
-The name recalled the former group parent company, the state-owned Salzgitter AG.
+The name recalled the former group holding company, the state-owned Salzgitter AG.
 However, the new Salzgitter AG is a listed company which, since 1998, has uniquely proved its abilities.

 In 2007 Klöckner-Werke AG was acquired, laying the foundation for the new Technology Division, today business unit Technology.
 Klöckner-Werke was an international engineering company focusing in particular on filling and packaging plants.